haolam05/Boom-Online/README.md

     For the "team" option, there are 16 different levels, from easy to difficult, where level 16 is the final boss.

   II.
 Pick the character and boom for player #1 --- Page 2
-    There are a variety of character and boom images for user to pick.
+    There are a variety of character and boom images for users to pick.
 They are just images and have no effect on the game.
-    The keys corressponding to the player will present on the screen
+    The keys corresponding to the player will be present on the screen
     ---> Click "NEXT" to proceed

   III.
 Pick the character and boom for player #2 --- Page 3